 Generally, screening should take place for:

-- Age 50 for men at average risk of prostate cancer and are expected to live at least 10 more years.
+Age 50 for men at average risk of prostate cancer are expected to live at least ten more years.

-- Age 45 for men at high risk of developing prostate cancer.
-This includes African Americans and men who have a first-degree relative (father, brother or son) diagnosed with prostate cancer at an early age (younger than age 65).
+Age 45 for men at substantial risk of developing prostate cancer.
+This includes African Americans and men with a first-degree relative (father, brother, or son) diagnosed with prostate cancer early (younger than 65).

-After these discussions have taken place, men who still want to be screened should get the PSA blood test.
+After these discussions, men who still want to be screened should get the PSA blood test.
 The digital rectal exam may also be used as a part of the screening.

 If PSA is elevated, get a 4K Score (see Genetics tab) blood test to determine if you have aggressive cancer.

 If PSA is raised and the 4K score is high, get a Multiparametric MRI.
 This will detect the location of cancer and direct where to biopsy